inaBL/entityAnalyser/README.md

 The goal is to obtain the sentiment and topics attached to the entities, and enable data export to further platforms.

 ### Technical
 Used packages will be included in virtual environment.
+For Spacy language model, I have used large option, en_core_web_lg.
+If 'Can't find model' error rises, start terminal at environment location, and run 'python -m spacy download en_core_web_'.

 Main components listed below.

 * Python 3.7